-2.1 The planning application was reported to committee in January 2017 and the committee resolved to grant planning permission subject to the completion of a new section 106 and a variation to the original section 106 for re-development of the former British Aerospace site in order to insert new timescales for the delivery of Ellenbrook Park.
-The application is being reported back to committee with a recommendation to grant planning permission absent the requirement to vary the original section 106.
-The County Council will continue to support the establishment of Ellenbrook Park and will continue to work with Welwyn Hatfield Borough Council and St Albans City and District Council and the necessary actions to ensure that Ellenbrook Park and Trust are established in accordance with the original obligation at the earliest opportunity.
+2.1 The planning application was first reported to committee in January 2017 when the committee resolved to grant planning permission subject to the completion of a new section 106 agreement in addition to a deed of variation to the original section 106 related to the redevelopment of the former British Aerospace site.
+The purpose of the deed was to insert new timescales for the delivery of Ellenbrook Park and associated clauses.
+The application was again reported to committee on 18th December 2019 but at the Applicant's request the application was deferred in order for them to undertake additional work to fulfil the requirements of the original s106 agreement.